Murphy316/mdfile/docs/deploy.md

 1. Review the published solution on OpenShift was updated based on the code changes that were pushed to the gov master repo

-## Possible reason if pipeline not start (you need admin authorization to do so)
+## If the pipeline does not start (admin authorization is required to do so)

 1. Checkout the webhook which triggering between Jenkins app and Github

-    * Go settings -> Webhoosd in master repo see if the webhooks is green or not.
+    * Go settings -> webhooks in master repo see if the webhooks is green or not.

     ![Screenshot](./images/pip-wrong1.png)